Princess Maria Beatrice of Savoy

-Princess Maria Beatrice of Savoy (born 2 February 1943) is the youngest daughter of Italy's last King, Umberto II, and his wife, Queen Marie-José.
+Princess Maria Beatrice of Savoy (born 2 February 1943) is the youngest daughter of the last King of Italy, Umberto II, and his wife, Queen Marie-José.

 Life

 Born Principessa Maria Beatrice Elena Margherita Ludovica Caterina Romana di Savoia, she was the third daughter as well as the fourth and last child of the Prince and Princess of Piedmont, known as "Titi" to family and friends.
 When she was three years old, her father ruled Italy as Umberto II for slightly over a month, from 9 May 1946 to 12 June 1946.
 The family was then exiled and briefly gathered in Portugal, where her parents decided to separate.
 She and her siblings went with their mother to Switzerland while their father remained in the Portuguese Riviera.

 Maria Beatrice is a first cousin of King Baudouin of Belgium, King Albert II of Belgium, Grand Duchess Joséphine-Charlotte of Luxembourg, Moritz, Landgrave of Hesse, and Tsar Simeon II of Bulgaria.